|Shining Rock Wilderness|

-Located in the Pisgah National Forest, both Wilderness Areas border the Blue Ridge Parkway where it forms a large "V", roughly halfway between the Great Smoky Mountains and Asheville, NC.
+Both Wilderness Areas are located in the Pisgah National Forest, and border the Blue Ridge Parkway where it forms a large "V", roughly halfway between the Great Smoky Mountains and Asheville, NC.
 The Shining Rock Wilderness occupies the eastern half of the V, while the Middle Prong Wilderness occupies the western half.
 The two areas are separated by NC Route 215.

-The very steep and rugged terrain of the Shining Rock Wilderness includes five mountain peaks that rise above 6,000 feet.
-At 6,030 feet, Cold Mountain is the highest point in the Wilderness.
-The 10-mile range known as the Shining Rock Ledge offers spectacular vistas and diverse habitats.
+The very steep and rugged terrain of the Shining Rock Wilderness includes five mountains that rise above 6000 feet.
+At 6030 feet, Cold Mountain is the highest point in the Wilderness.
+These mountains run along a 10-mile range known as the Shining Rock Ledge, which offer spectacular panoramic views and diverse habitats.

 |Hiking in the Shining Rock Wilderness|

 Almost all the trails in the Shining Rock Wilderness are rated as difficult.
-Additionally, some of the trails in some places can be hard to follow.
+Additionally, some of the trails can be hard to follow in some places.
 Hikers should bring a good detailed map with them before venturing into the wilds.

 There are three main access points for trails within the Wilderness.
 The Black Balsam area near the Blue Ridge Parkway (near milepost 420) is the most popular.
 Although it's not part of the Wilderness itself, the Art Loeb and Ivestor Gap trails lead into Shining Rock from this location.